How to Write a Great Mother-of-the-Bride Speech for Your Daughter's Big Day

 While you should certainly thank everyone for coming at the beginning of your speech, you won't need to individually name-drop every single attendee (phew!).
 Aside from potentially giving a special shoutout to your partner—especially if the two of you helped your daughter and her partner plan the wedding—you can also mention your new in-laws and their family, says Peterson.

-How long should a mother of the bride speech be?
+How long should a mother-of-the-bride speech be?

-According to wedding planner Fátima Falcon of Momentos Weddings and Events in Cabo San Lucas, Mexico: "There is no doubt that listening to the speech of the bride's mother is one of the most anticipated moments of the wedding."
-However, short and sweet speeches are ideal.
-"Brevity and preparation are the keys to success," says Karen Riley Love of AMI Beach Weddings in Anna Maria Island, Florida.
-She adds that two to three minutes is the "perfect" amount of time for the mother of the bride speech.
+According to wedding planner Fatima Falcon of Momentos Weddings and Events in Cabo San Lucas, Mexico, "There is no doubt that listening to the speech of the bride's mother is one of the most anticipated moments of the wedding."
+However, short and sweet wedding speeches from the mother of the bride are ideal.
+"Brevity and preparation are the keys to success," says Karen Riley-Love of AMI Beach Weddings in Anna Maria Island, Florida.
+She adds that two to three minutes is the "perfect" amount of time for the mother-of-the-bride speech.